Best places to live outside Edinburgh

 One of the huge draws about Edinburgh is that the city is relatively condensed, so one can find oneself surrounded by rolling country hills, or on a deserted beach, in just a short drive or train ride.
 Likewise the value for money outside Edinburgh is certainly noticeable, and it is no exaggeration that you could find yourself in a spacious five bedroom Georgian detached house with acres of land for the price of a two bedroom flat in the city centre.

-But where are the best places to look when hunting for the house of your dreams within a commutable distance?
+where are the best places to look when hunting for the house of your dreams within

 You will definitely need to be looking within Scotland’s ‘Central Belt’.
 This is an area of land in the Scottish Lowlands which surrounds and links Scotland’s two most populated cities; Glasgow and Edinburgh.
 It encompasses many areas such as North and South Lanarkshire and the Lothians.
 Here I will outline some of the finest locations to be looking at when considering a move to Edinburgh’s rural commuter belt.